Two hospital physiotherapists will be going for gold next year as they compete for Great Britain in their age groups in international triathlon.

 Kerry Archer, Clinical Lead Physiotherapist working at the Queen’s Centre for Oncology and Haematology, has qualified to represent the country at the European Triathlon Championships in Dusseldorf, Germany, next June.

-As well as working full time with Hull and East Yorkshire Hospitals NHS Trust to support people with cancer, Kerry is also a member of York Triathlon Club and trains five to six days per week.
+As well as working full time with Hull University Teaching Hospitals NHS Trust to support people with cancer, Kerry is also a member of York Triathlon Club and trains five to six days per week.
 She qualified for the European Championships last month, having finished fourth in her age group in a sprint distance triathlon qualifier in Strathclyde (750m swim, 20km cycle and 5km run).

 “Over the years, I have taken part in many different sports, but it was my brother who inspired me to take up triathlon about four years ago.
 I completed my first triathlon in Driffield and haven’t really looked back.